Towards a Lean proof of Fermat’s Last Theorem

 Proof

 Assume for a contradiction that \(\overline{\rho }\) is irreducible.
-By theorem 3.7, \(\overline{\rho }\) lifts to a hardly ramified \(\ell \)-adic reprepresentation \(\rho \).
-By theorem 3.8, \(\rho \) is part of a compatible family of \(q\)-adic Galois representations.
-By theorem 3.9, any 3-adic member \(\rho _3\) of this family has semisimplification \(1\oplus \chi _3\) and in particular for \(p\nmid 6\) we have that the characteristic polynomial of \(\rho _3(\operatorname{Frob}_p)=(X-p)(X-1).\) But by compatibility of the family we know that for \(p\nmid 6\ell \) the characteristic polynomial of \(\rho (\operatorname{Frob}_p)\) is \((X-p)(X-1)\), and thus the characteristic polynomial of \(\overline{\rho }(\operatorname{Frob}_p)\) is \((X-p)(X-1)\).
-By the Brauer-Nesbitt theorem, \(\overline{\rho }\) is reducible, the contradiction we seek.
+By theorem 3.6, \(\overline{\rho }\) lifts to a hardly ramified \(\ell \)-adic reprepresentation \(\rho \).
+By theorem 3.7, \(\rho \) is part of a compatible family of \(q\)-adic Galois representations.
+By theorem 3.9, any 3-adic member \(\rho _3\) of this family has semisimplification \(1\oplus \chi _3\) and in particular for \(p\nmid 6\) we have that the characteristic polynomial of \(\rho _3(\operatorname{Frob}_p)=(X-p)(X-1).\) By compatibility of the family we deduce that for \(p\nmid 6\ell \) the characteristic polynomial of \(\rho (\operatorname{Frob}_p)\) is \((X-p)(X-1)\), and thus the characteristic polynomial of \(\overline{\rho }(\operatorname{Frob}_p)\) is \((X-p)(X-1)\).
+By the Cebotarev density theorem, \(\overline{\rho }\) and \(1\oplus \chi \) have the same characteristic polynomials everywhere (here \(\chi \) is the mod \(\ell \) cyclotomic character).
+Thus by the Brauer-Nesbitt theorem, \(\overline{\rho }\) is reducible, the contradiction we seek.